 Day 5: Enjoy one final paddle before saying farewell to your trip mates.

 Rise early and paddle to the take-out point near the Ash River Visitor Center.
 The trip officially ends after lunch in the early afternoon.

 What to Expect

 TERRAIN/ROUTE CHOICES: The area lies on the Canadian Shield, with terrain characterized by exposed granite carved by the water and ice action of the big lakes.
 On the water, many islands provide protection from the wind.
 Voyageurs National Park offers a wide range of route options from very easy to very difficult–great for family trips.

 TYPE OF TRAVEL/DISTANCE: Voyageurs National Park is still very wild, but also one of our more accessible adventures.
-You will travel in 24-foot cedar strip Voyageur canoes, which hold 4-8 paddlers and a boat captain, plus all necessary gear.
+You will travel in 24-foot cedar strip North canoes, which hold 4-8 paddlers and a boat captain, plus all necessary gear.
 They are fast and stable boats, designed specifically for trips on big water.
 The average day’s travel consists of 3-6 hours of paddling, depending on weather conditions.
 Travel distances vary from 2-10 miles per day.

 WEATHER: Temperatures in the summer months range from 40 F to 95 F. Rainfall can vary and you should expect at least one day of rain.

 YOUR GROUP: The group size ranges from 6 to 15 participants, plus 1 or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
 Families can easily participate on these kid-friendly vacations.
 Our trips are cooperative adventures and people pitch in where they are able.
 This trip is recommended for families with children of all abilities who are age 10 and older.